Dental Office Patient Forms

-The following forms can be downloaded to your computer and printed at home.
-By filling out these forms ahead of time you will save significant time at the time of your visit.
+The following forms can be downloaded to your computer and printed at home before you come in to our NYC dental office.
+By filling out these forms ahead of time, you will save significant time the day of your visit.

 If you are unable to keep an appointment, we ask that you kindly provide us with at least 48 hours notice.
 This courtesy, on your part, will make it possible to give your appointment to another patient.

-All major credit cards, check, cash.
-Affordable, interest free monthly payment plans through CareCredit
+We accept all major credit cards, check and cash at our NYC dental office.
+Affordable, interest free monthly payment plans through CareCredit are available.

 1. Medical History Card

-You can create a card on your computer or visit a website like MedIDs.com, which offers free templates that you can print out and Laminate to keep in your wallet so that you’ll have it with you.
+You can create a card on your computer or visit a website like MedIDs.com, which offers free templates that you can print out and laminate to keep in your wallet so that you’ll have it with you any time you visit out dental office.
 Also, in an emergency situation, most EMTs will look inside your wallet for your identification and any medical information you may carry.

 Key information includes: